raspberrypilearning/introduction-to-processing/worksheet-2.md

-# Taking Processing Further with Physical Computing
+# Taking Processing further with physical computing

 Processing is so awesome that there are too many features to mention in just one tutorial!
-If you feel like you have got to grips with the [first page](worksheet.md), and you would like learn how to use Processing for physical computing, then follow the steps below.
+If you feel like you've got to grips with the [first page](worksheet.md), and you would like learn how to use Processing for physical computing, then follow the steps below.

 This worksheet will show the basics of input and output with Processing.
-To get a deeper understanding of what you can do with physical computing, check out the Physical Computing guide.
+To get a deeper understanding of what you can do with physical computing, check out the [physical computing guide](https://github.com/raspberrypilearning/physical-computing-guide).

 ## Control an LED

 Throughout this worksheet, you'll be using the GPIO header on the Raspberry Pi.
 Only the numbered pins below may be used as inputs and outputs.

 ![](images/gpio-numbers-pi2.png)

-1. Wire up an LED and a 330 ohm resistor to GPIO pin 17 as shown below.
-If you need more guidance, follow this guide (LINK TK - physical computing guide).
+1. Wire up an LED and a 330 ohm resistor to GPIO pin 17, as shown below.
+If you need more guidance, follow [this guide] (https://github.com/raspberrypilearning/physical-computing-guide).

 	![](images/led-gpio17.png)